harpua555/cc_sfs/README.md

 - [ ] Prints with ironing will fail, as there is no filament movement
 - [ ] update from GH rather than using easyota
-- [ ] use UDP ping to find/update Elegoo CC ip address like octoeverywhere does
+- [x] use UDP ping to find/update Elegoo CC ip address like octoeverywhere does (exposed as the "Auto-detect printer" button in the Web UI settings)
 - [ ] maybe integrate with octoeverywhere as an alternative client, so you don't need another rpi or docker container?
 - [ ] support more boards like the Seeed Studio XIAO S3
 - [ ] printhead cover fall protection